 - Prepare for the AP Computer Science A exam; meet all of the curricular requirements defined by the College Board for this course.

 Course Textbook and Supplementary Materials

 The main textbook for this course is Litvin, Maria, and Gary Litvin.
-Java Methods: Object-Oriented Programming and Data Structures, 3rd AP Edition, Andover, Mass.: Skylight Publishing, 2015.
+Java Methods: Object-Oriented Programming and Data Structures, 3rd AP Edition (click to purchase from amazon.com), Andover, Mass.: Skylight Publishing, 2015.
 This textbook is required for the course.

 - (Required) Litvin, Maria, and Gary Litvin.
-Be Prepared for the AP Computer Science Exam in Java, 6th Edition, Andover, Mass.: Skylight Publishing, 2014.
+Be Prepared for the AP Computer Science Exam in Java, 6th Edition (click to purchase from amazon.com), Andover, Mass.: Skylight Publishing, 2014.

 - (Optional) Barron's AP Computer Science A, 7th Edition (click to purchase from amazon.com), Barron’s Educational Series, Inc., 2015.